sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_1_ComputerProgrammingConceptsviaPython/ComputerProgrammingConceptsviaPython_Quiz.md

 **Description**

-a) Keyboard is for typing.

-b) Graphics card is for playing games.
-It is connected to monitor.

-c) Network card or NIC.
-A network interface card (NIC) is a hardware component, typically a circuit board or chip, installed on a computer so it can connect to a network.

-d) All of them are various devices connected to the computer.
+  All of them are various devices connected to the computer.
 Keyboard is for typing.
 Graphics card is for playing games.
 It is connected to monitor.
 Network card or NIC.
 A network interface card (NIC) is a hardware component, typically a circuit board or chip, installed on a computer so it can connect to a network.

 ---
 ---